careplace-github/internal-apis/README.md

 When you are ready to release, merge the release branch with the master branch and tag a release number to the newly created merge commit.

-You should also merge the release branch with the develop/integration branch so that both the master and develop/integration branches receive the latest changes/bug fixes from the release branch.
+You should also merge the release branch with the develop/integration branch so that both the master and develop/integration branches receive the latest changes/bug fixes from the release branch. <br> <br>

 #### Hotfix